LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/CLI.md.txt

                         set the start stop/loss limit in float or percent. (only used in `jump-in-and-trail` -s SYMBOL, --symbol SYMBOL
                         the market symbol as used by binance -t TEST, --test TEST  use this to test specific systems like "notification". if test is not None the engine will NOT start! it only tests!
-  -v, --version         show the program version, which is `0.4.2` by the way :)```
+  -v, --version         show the program version and then stop. the version is `0.6.0` by the way :)

 ```

 By activating the `jump-in-and-trail` engine, the bot first buys the predefined amount of assests and then